-Inserting batteries in the remote control
+Inserting Batteries in the Remote Control

-The remote control requires 2 batteries type Micro LR03/AAA, 1.5V.
+The remote control requires 2 batteries type AAA, 1.5V.

-- 1. Remove the cover from the battery compartment on the underside of the remote control. - 2.
-Insert 2 batteries type Micro LR03/AAA, 1.5V.
-The illustration on the cover shows how to insert the batteries properly. - 3.
-Recover the battery compartment.
+- Remove the cover from the battery compartment on the underside of the remote control. - 2.
+Insert 2 batteries type AAA, 1.5V.
+The illustration on the battery compartment cover shows how to insert the batteries properly. - 3.
+Replace the battery compartment cover on the bottom of the remote control.